millipz/nc-de-deliverance-project/specifications/processing_lambda_spec.md

 - **Date Handling**: Convert date and time fields to the appropriate formats required by the schema. (timestamp -> date; timestamp -> time)

-- **Naming Convention**: Use a consistent naming convention for the output Parquet files to ensure easy retrieval and organisation.
+- **File Naming Convention**: `{tablename}_sequentialID_processed_{timestamp}.parquet`

 ## Functions

 - Retrieve data from S3 ingestion bucket

         """
         Retrieve and read the JSON lines file from S3.

         Args:
             bucket_name (str): The name of the S3 bucket. object_key (str): The key of the S3 object.

         Returns:
             DataFrame: The raw data as a pandas DataFrame.
         """

 - Transform the data into the the star schema

         """
         Apply transformation logic to convert raw data to predefined schema.

         Args:
             df (DataFrame): The raw data as a pandas DataFrame.

         Returns:
             dict: A dictionary of transformed DataFrames for each table.
         """

 - Write data to S3 bucket per table

         '''
         Write file to S3 bucket in Parquet format

         Args:
             table_name (string)
             most_recent_timestamp (timestamp) : timestamp of most recent records in data table_data (list) : list of dictionaries all data in table, one dictionary per row keys will be column headings sequential_id (int) : integer stored in parameter store retrieved earlier in application flow

         Raises:
             FileExistsError: S3 object already exists with the same name ConnectionError : connection issue to S3 bucket

         Returns:
             None
         '''

 - Read sequential_id

         '''
         From parameter store retrieves table_name : sequential_id key value pair

         Args:
             table_name (string)

         Raises:
             KeyError: table_name does not exist
             ConnectionError : connection issue to parameter store

         Returns:
             sequential_id(int)
         '''

 - Write sequential_id

         '''
         To parameter store write table_name : sequential_id key value pair -- checks sequential_id is one greater than previous sequential_id

         Args:
             table_name (string)
             sequential_id(int)

         Raises:
             KeyError: table_name does not exist
             ConnectionError : connection issue to parameter store

         Returns:
             None
         '''